cmulk/python_smartmetertx/README.md

 # python-smartmetertx
-A python interface to the smartmetertexas.com JSON API
+SmartMeterTX Python class provides a JSON interface to the electricity usage data available at https://www.smartmetertexas.com.
+You must have an account established at the site.